sathyanramesh/Working-with-Labview/README.md

 4. Design a VI which has the front panel as indicated.
 It should accept an array as input &amp; display the sting size as output.
 [Time : 0.5 hr]

-5 .Design a VI which indicates whether the string is palindrome or not.
+5. Design a VI which indicates whether the string is palindrome or not.
 Don’t use reverse string function.
 [Time : 1 hr]
 File IO

-6 .Write a code that gives following details for any selected VI - Selected VI Name, Selected VI Path, Folder location of selected VI, Drive in which VI is present (C:\, D:\, etc).
+6. Write a code that gives following details for any selected VI - Selected VI Name, Selected VI Path, Folder location of selected VI, Drive in which VI is present (C:\, D:\, etc).
 Write these details in an ini file - with Section = VI name and Keys - as all other details.
 [Time : 0.5 hr]

-7 .Build a VI that continuously measures the temperature once per second.If the temperature goes above or below limits specified with front panel controls, the VI turns on a front panel LED.
+7. Build a VI that continuously measures the temperature once per second.If the temperature goes above or below limits specified with front panel controls, the VI turns on a front panel LED.
 After each measurement, logs the date, time (including seconds), temperature, average of the last three measurements, and a one-word